emijrp/wmflabs/README.md

 wmflabs
 =======

-Some basic scripts for the Wikimedia Labs
+Some basic scripts for the Wikimedia Labs.

-* queryalldb.py: run a query over all Wikimedia projects databases
+* **queryalldb.py**: run a query over all Wikimedia projects databases